-Google's Pixel and Pixel XL are here, and they're fantastic.
-These latest phones are the first made entirely under Google's control, following in the footsteps of the two Chromebook Pixels and the Pixel C tablet.
+Google's Pixel and Pixel XL are fantastic.
+These phones are the first made entirely under Google's control, following in the footsteps of the two Chromebook Pixels and the Pixel C tablet — and they marked a new era of smartphones blessed by Google.

 That makes these phones interesting from a hardware perspective, wearing just the "G" logo on the back and taking on some neat design cues, but also in terms of how the software and features are deeply integrated into these aluminum blocks.
 Here's everything you need to know about the Google Pixel and Pixel XL.